Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

 - `source="windows_server_logs.csv" host="Windows_Server_Logs" sourcetype="csv" | table signature signature_id | dedup signature` The `dedup` command here removes the duplicates

-2. Obtaining count and percent of the variable `severity`
+2. Obtaining count and percent of the variable `severity` which reports the vulnerabilities

 - `source="windows_server_logs.csv" |  top severity` This command will detail the count + % for each of the categories within the variable severity.
 Typical options are: Critical, high, medium, low, informational

+3. Obtaining count and percent of the variable `status` which reports whether a login was successful or not